 State or other Insurance benefits jurisdiction Health Dental Vision Disability insurance Life insurance benefits Nevada S.A., O.P.
 S.A., O.P.
 S.A., O.P.
 S.A., O.P.
 S.A., O.P.
 New Hampshire O.P.
 O.P.
-None None None New Jersey S.A.-Members appointed or S.A.-Members appointed Temporary disability Members enrolled in the pension plan-up to three times New Jersey elected after 5/21/10 are not eligible for coverage. appointed or elected after 5/21/10 are not or elected after 5/21/10 insurance-none.
+None None None New Jersey S.A.-Members appointed or - S.A.-Members appointed Temporary disability Members enrolled in the pension plan-up to three times New Jeisey elected after 5/21/10 are not eligible for coverage. or elected after 5/21/10 are not eligible for coverage. insurance-none.
 Permanent disability-if enrolled in pension plan. annual salary.
 Members enrolled in defined contribution plan-one and a half times annual salary.
 Members not covered by either plan-no death benefit.
 New Mexico None None None None None New York No response No response No response No response No response North Carolina S.P.
 Family coverage optional at legislator's expense.
+0.P.
 O.P.
-O.P.
 S.A., O.P.
 S.A., O.P.
 North Dakota S.P.-if legislator chooses state health plan.
 O.P.
 O.P.
 S.A., O.P.
 S.A.
 State pays for \$3,500 term life policy.
-Ohio S.P.P.-The state pays 85%, and legislators pay 15% S.P. (c) S.P. (c) None S.P.-once member has one year or more of continuous state service.
+Ohio S.P. (c) S.P. (c) None S.P.-once member has one year or more of continuous state service.
 Policy equal to the member's annual salary (rounded to the next higher multiple of \$1,000).
 Supplemental and dependent life insurance is optional at legislator's expense.
 Oklahoma Up to \$641 a month allowance for all benefits for member and up to \$1,678 a month for member plus spouse and children.
-Included in health ben nefit S.A.
+Included in health ben efit S.A.
 State pays basic life for \$20,000.
 Supplemental life is optional at legislator's expense.
 Oregon S.A., S.P.P.
 S.A., S.P.P.
 S.A., S.P.P.
 S.A., O.P.
 S.A., O.P.
 Pennsylvania (d) (d) (d) None Group life policy up to amount of salary.
 Rhode Island S.A.
 S.A.
 S.A.
 S.A., O.P.
 S.A., O.P.